mjordan/islandora_workbench_docs/docs/configuration.md

 ## Example configuration files

 These examples provide inline annotations explaining why the settings are included in the configuration file.
-Spaces are included for readability.
+Blank rows/lines are included for readability.

 ### Create nodes only, no media